Operation Flash: 2 May

 The HV resumed its advance in the early morning of 2 May.
 The retreating elements of the RSK 98th and 54th Infantry Brigades mixed with civilians evacuating south towards the Republika Srpska clashed with the 265th Reconnaissance Sabotage Company near Novi Varoš, but managed to continue south.
 The RSK 18th Corps moved its headquarters from Stara Gradiška across the Sava River to Gradiška in Republika Srpska against the orders of General Milan Čeleketić, the chief of the RSK General Staff.
-The HV captured Okučani at 1 pm as the HV pincers advancing from Novska and Nova Gradiška met.
+The HV captured Okučani at 1:00 p.m. as the HV pincers advancing from Novska and Nova Gradiška met.
 At about the same time, the command of the RSK 54th Infantry Brigade arrived to Stara Gradiška having evacuated from Okučani, and ordered an artillery strike on Nova Gradiška in retaliation.
 Even though a token support of 195 RSK troops arrived to the area from eastern Slavonia, they refused to fight upon learning of the developments on the battleground.

-The RSK 18th Corps requests for close air support were denied by the political leadership of the Republika Srpska as well as the RSK General Staff.
+The RSK 18th Corps requests for close air support were denied by the political leadership of the Republika Srpska as well as the RSK Main Staff.
 They thought that the HV might attack other RSK-held areas and because of the NATO Operation Deny Flight—enforcing a no-fly zone over Bosnia and Herzegovina which would have to be overflown to assist the 18th Corps.
 The RSK deployed only two helicopters to support the corps, but they could not be directed against the HV because of the communication system failure.
 In contrast, the CAF attacked RSK positions near Stara Gradiška, specifically the bridge spanning the Sava River there.
-In one such sortie, the air defence of the Republika Srpska shot down a CAF MiG-21 flown by Rudolf Perešin (who defected to Austria in 1991) at 1 pm on 2 May, killing him.
+In one such sortie, the air defence of the Republika Srpska shot down a CAF MiG-21 flown by Rudolf Perešin (who had defected to Austria in 1991) at 1:00 p.m. on 2 May, killing him.

 The RSK leadership decided to retaliate against Croatia by ordering the artillery bombardment of Croatian urban centres.
 On 2 May, the RSK military attacked Zagreb and Zagreb Airport using eleven M-87 Orkan rockets carrying cluster munitions.
 The attack was repeated the next day.
 Six civilians were killed and 205 injured in the two attacks, while a policeman was killed defusing one of 500 unexploded bomblets.
 United States ambassador to Croatia, Peter Galbraith called the attack a declaration of an all-out war.